cartelgouabou/CAD-for-melanoma-detection-using-cnn-and-game-theory/README.md

 ## Pipelines use case
 ### 1. Prepare data and models
-#### Creates and divides the database into database subgroups in order to train the models on the different tasks (six binary tasks and one 3-class task).
+#### Creates and divides the original dataset into dataset subgroups in order to train the models on the different tasks (six binary tasks and one 3-class task).
 It also defines the backbones of all models.
 ```bash
 python -u prepare_data_and_models.py
 ```

-### 2. Train all models per task
+### 2. Train all models per task (See the 'launch-job' folder to know the order of the different scripts to launch).

 #### Train the 3-class model
 ```bash